 One of the key characteristics of a classic physique is a small waist.
 The Classic Physique division is strongly opposed to distended or bloated guts which were once common place in the bodybuilding world.
 It makes no sense to go out for a burger, fries and cheesecake binge between the morning and night shows.
 This bodybuilder strategy doesn’t translate well to the Classic Physique division and is sure way to destroy the trademark classic flat stomach of the classical physique.

 Hopefully, this small piece has been educational.
-I would strongly suggest going to one of the OPA’s Posing Workshops where you can be critiqued and schooled by the best in the OPA.
+I would strongly suggest going to one of the CPA’s Posing Workshops where you can be critiqued and schooled by the best in the CPA.
 The hosts are dedicated to helping you achieve your best look and only want you to succeed!
+Another option would be to book with us for one-on-one personalized posing sessions.
 Remember, put the time in to do your homework.
 It will show on the stage and in your placing!